ogis-miyamura/201805-sandbox/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Include as many relevant details about the environment you experienced the bug in.
 If this part is unnecessary, please remove it.

+Ex.
+- Target version:
+- Operating system and version (desktop or mobile):
+- Web browser name and version:
 -->
-* Target version:
-* Operating system and version (desktop or mobile):
-* Web browser name and version:

 ## Debug Log
 <!--